Zaneham/Coral66-LSP/README.md

 - **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
 The Americans went to the Moon with this sort of thing.
 We went to the Falklands with CORAL.
 Different priorities.

-- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/Minuteman-computer-emulator)** - An emulator for the computers in American nuclear missiles.
+- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/minuteman-emu)** - An emulator for the computers in American nuclear missiles.
 We had Polaris.
 Same general idea, different accent.

+- **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
+The Americans do insist on building complete toolchains for everything.
+Admirable work ethic, one supposes.

 ## Acknowledgements